StevenBlack/btc/readme.md

 # btc

-This repository contains Mathematica notebooks that examine Bitcoin/USD price movements, and other related BTC data.
+This repository contains Mathematica notebooks that examine Bitcoin price movements, and other BTC-related data.

 There are two notebooks currently stored here: